Tesla drops for sixth straight session, down 20% since share offer

 The cost to insure Tesla’s debt, as measured by its credit default swap, edged up to roughly 28% of the face value of Tesla’s 2025 bond, from 27.6 % the day before.

-Reporting by Noel Randewich, additional reporting by Kate Duguid in New York; Editing by Nick Zieminski
+Reporting by Noel Randewich; additional reporting by Kate Duguid in New York and Vibhuti Sharma in Bengalaru; editing by Nick Zieminski and Jonathan Oatis